Have you ever stopped and thought about how many different types of marketing there are? It’s astonishing.

-25. Close range marketing [CRM]
+26. Close range marketing [CRM]

 What is close range marketing?

+Brands who like close range marketing use WiFi or Bluetooth to send promotional messages to customers’ smartphones or tablets.
 This is usually an in-store experience, because the customer’s device must be within range of the shop’s transmitter or beacon.

-Also known as proximity marketing [number 119], close range marketing is a very modern strategy.
+Also known as proximity marketing [number 123], close range marketing is a very modern strategy.

 Need close range marketing examples?

-If you find yourself wandering near a KFC and receiving an advert for a burrito, you now know the type of marketing you’ve seen:
+If you find yourself wandering near a KFC and receiving an advert for a burrito, you now know the type of marketing you’ve seen.

 What about close range marketing resources?

-26. Closed loop marketing
+27. Closed loop marketing